Can I confess?

 When I was a full-time employee, money management was pretty easy.
 I had enough money to make it through the month and deemed myself okay.

 I was; saving, paying off bank facilities on time, contributing to family finances, saving for retirement, paying my auto insurance, and having decent medical insurance for my family.

 But once I made the switch to freelancing, I realized my financial management skills weren’t that good after all.

 Less predictable income, no HR automated tasks, and increasing responsibility on my shoulders forced me to wisen up quickly.

 The truth is that many freelancers aren’t saving enough for the future.
-Over 40% of self-employed people don’t save for retirement.
-Top reasons are either lack of or unpredictable income.
+Over 40% of self-employed people don't save for retirement.
+The top reasons are either lack of or unpredictable income.

 The freelance economy is exciting, but a freelancer’s financial matters are more complicated than we think.